Kasarkode Khaderbai

-Kasaragod Khader Bhai is a 1992 Indian Malayalam-language comedy film directed by Thulasidas and starring Jagadish, Siddique, Ashokan, Zainuddin, Innocent, Mala Aravindan, Alummoodan, Babu Antony, Sunitha, Suchitra and Philomina.
+Kasaragod Khader Bhai is a 1992 Indian Malayalam-language comedy film directed by Thulasidasand written by Kaloor Dennis from a story by Kalabhavan Ansar.
+The movie features Alummoodan in the titular role as the lead antagonist and stars Jagadish, Siddique, Suchitra and Sunitha in the lead roles with Sai Kumar, Ashokan, Zainuddin, Baiju, Ansar Kalabhavan Innocent, Mala Aravindan, Babu Antony in supporting roles.
 The film is a sequel to 1991 film Mimics Parade.
 In 2010, it spawned a sequel titled Again Kasargod Khader Bhai.

 Plot

 The film is about how Kasargod Khader Bhai and his son Kasim Bhai, a criminal who attempts to murder people in his reach tries to take revenge on the mimicry artists who send Khader Bhai to jail.